michelou/llvm-examples/README.md

 ### News

 - [*LLVM Weekly*](http://llvmweekly.org/) - A weekly newsletter covering developments in LLVM, Clang, and related projects.
+- [*Planet Clang*](http://planet.clang.org/) - Planet Clang is a window into the world, work and lives of Clang developers, contributors and the standards they implement.

 <!--
 - [LLVM Archive](https://www.linux-magazin.de/tag/llvm/) - Linux-Magazin.
 -->

+### Papers

+- [*LLVM: An infrastructure for Multi-Stage Optimization*](http://llvm.org/pubs/2002-12-LattnerMSThesis.html) *(Master Thesis)* by Chris Lattner, December 2002.

 ## Footnotes